 Best Tablet 2015: what’s the best tablet to buy right now?

-Looking for the best iOS, Android and Windows tablets out there?
-Discover the best of the bunch with our buyer's guide and in-depth reviews
+Discover the best Android, iOS and Windows 8.1 tablets with our buyer's guide and in-depth reviews

 Ask yourself the question "what's the best tablet?" and you're most likely to think of Apple's iPads first.
 It's understandable: Apple effectively created the tablet market with its original iPad back in 2010 and it hasn't looked back since.